openxpki/openxpki/doc/operation/tokenconfig.rst

 can now import the issuing certificate::

     openxpkiadm certificate import  --file ca-signer-1.crt \
-        --realm ca-one --token certsign
+        --realm democa --token certsign

 This will import the certificate and also create a so called alias to mark this certificate as issuing token.
-With the default config, the key file is expected to be at /etc/openxpki/ca/ca-one/ca-signer-1.pem.
+With the default config, the key file is expected to be at /etc/openxpki/ca/democa/ca-signer-1.pem.

 Datasafe Token